DeveloperMetrics/DevOpsMetrics/README.md

 1. builds the code
 2. runs the unit tests
 3. deploys the webservice to Azure (https://devopsmetrics-prod-eu-service.azurewebsites.net)
+4. deploys the demo website to Azure (https://devopsmetrics-prod-eu-web.azurewebsites.net)

 Dependabot runs daily to check for dependency upgrades, and will automatically create a pull request, and approve/close it if all of the tests pass successfully

 # References